MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-trace-files.md

 ## Sharing TTD Trace .RUN files

 TTD trace files can be shared with others by copying the .RUN file.
+This can be handy for having a coworker help you figure out the problem.
+They don't need to install the app or do any other related setup.
+They can just load the trace file and debug the app as if it was installed on their PC.

 You can rename the file to include any additional information, such as the date or a bug number.

-The .IDX file does not need to be copied as it can be re-created using the !tt.index command.
+The .IDX file does not need to be copied as it can be re-created using the !tt.index command as described above.

 > [!TIP]